NatLabs/ZenDB/zendb-doc.md

 );
 ```

-The `search` method returns a list of tuples containing the document ID and the document itself: `[(DocumentId, Document)]`.
+The `search` method returns a `SearchResult` object containing:
+- **`documents`**: An array of tuples with the document ID and document itself: `[(DocumentId, Document)]`
+- **`instructions`**: The number of instructions used to execute the query

 Query execution is automatically optimized by the internal query planner, which analyzes available indexes and determines the most efficient execution path.

 #### Nested Field Queries
 ZenDB also supports querying nested fields using dot notation: